jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Belgian defenders waited for German tanks, artillery, and soldiers to attack.
 Instead the Germans landed gliders on the fort's roof.
 Without even being detected, 85 troopers walked out, used newly developed shaped explosive charges to blast open the concrete gun emplacements, and the fortress fell in under two days.
 With barely a struggle, German tanks rolled on and Belgium fell just a few weeks later.

 Fort Eben-Emael was symbolic of the entire Allied battle plan.
 The French built bunkers that were far larger, the biggest called the Maginot Line, and none of them prevented invasion.
-Instead of landing on them like in Eben-Emael, the Germans massed tanks drove around them, and faced surprised and disorganized Allied soldiers and officers trained for the long timelines and massive and predictable wave assaults of World War I.
+Instead of landing on them like in Eben-Emael, the Germans' massed tanks drove around them, and faced surprised and disorganized Allied soldiers and officers trained for the long timelines and the massive and predictable wave assaults of World War I.

 For the Allied societies and militaries, suddenly facing massed planes, tanks, motorized machine guns, mobile artillery, all working directly together was a new reality and a complete mental shock.
-It was like cheating if such a thing could exist in war.
+It was like cheating—if such a thing could exist in war.
 The people wanted peace, their militaries were sure repeating their defensive tactics would bring it.
-Yet, the German Blitzkrieg burst through the shocked Allied lines using their motorized movement to surround confused Allied armies from all directions.
-Cut off from their supply and communication lines the Allied units had to surrender.
+Yet, the German Blitzkrieg burst through the shocked Allied lines and surrounded the confused Allied armies from all directions.
+Cut off from and isolated the Allied units gradually surrendered.
 In six weeks the Blitzkrieg did what four years of horrendously bloody war couldn't, and conquered most of Western Europe.

 One French officer summed up the trauma with a postcard.
 It was addressed to the country's leader and found on his body, "I am killing myself Mr. President to let you know that all my men were brave, but one cannot send men to fight tanks with rifles."

 The Nazis had just beaten an enemy who refused to adapt.
+The Allies not only originated combined arms warfare, they watched it work against Poland, Denmark, and Norway and still didn't change their war plans.
+The military leaders had the order backwards.
+They assumed leaders are the most qualified to assess the environment.
+Instead, it's the best at assessing the environment who should be the leaders.
+A leader's real job is finding those people, because that's what defines a successful species in the Game of Life.

 And, here is the point so important to us, almost right away the Nazis made the same mistake.
 They had the victory of World War I, but decided to keep fighting, and couldn't assess their new environment, even as the war turned very much against them.

 The Nazis read their early wins as proof of their ideology.
 The fact anyone can and did emulate their tools and tactics passed them by.
 Blitzkrieg wasn't even all that original.
 Two military historians explained Napoleon's 19th century warfare tactics as "Napoleonic Blitzkrieg".
 Like Monash a century earlier, Napoleon was an engineer who was very adept at using modern technology of horses, mobile cannons, canned food, and army corps, to concentrate overwhelming forces at what he called the "point of decision".
 Moreover, surprising a foe and attacking his vulnerable points is hardly unnatural.
 We know how much nature rewards those being lazy while getting the job done.
 In many respects, combined arms warfare just re-applied long standing principles with new technology.